Code-Institute-Submissions/Milestone-Project-177/README.md

 10) [GithubPages](https://pages.github.com/) Is a platform for hosting websites.
 It was used to host my finished project.
 12) [Jshint](https://jshint.com/) Is a platform to test problems with Javascript.
 I used it to check if there are any logic problem with my javsscript code.
+13 [Bootstrap](https://getbootstrap.com/) is a framework of HTML5, CSS3 and JavaScript intended to speed up the development process.

 <hr>